 The Trojan locks the screen with the “Obey or be hacked” picture.

-List of permission the application requers:
+List of permissions the fake Angry Birds application requires:

-How To Avoid Future Attacks
+Final Thoughts: How To Avoid Future Malware Attacks